twitter/finatra/source/user-guide/build-new-http-server/controller.markdown

 For the basics of Futures in Finatra, see: [Futures](/finatra/user-guide/getting-started#futures) in the [Getting Started](/finatra/user-guide/getting-started) documentation.

-Finatra will convert your route callbacks return type into a `com.twitter.util.Future[Response]` using the following rules:
+Finatra will convert your route callbacks return type into a `c.t.util.Future[Response]` using the following rules:

-* If you return a `com.twitter.util.Future[Response]`, then no conversion will be performed.
+* If you return a `c.t.util.Future[Response]`, then no conversion will be performed.
 * `Some[T]` will be converted into a HTTP `200 OK`.
 * `None` will be converted into a HTTP `404 NotFound`.
 * Non-response classes will be converted into a HTTP `200 OK`.

-Callbacks that do not return a [`com.twitter.util.Future`](https://github.com/twitter/util/blob/develop/util-core/src/main/scala/com/twitter/util/Future.scala) will have their return values wrapped in a [`com.twitter.util.ConstFuture`](https://twitter.github.io/util/docs/index.html#com.twitter.util.ConstFuture).
+Callbacks that do not return a [`c.t.util.Future`](https://github.com/twitter/util/blob/develop/util-core/src/main/scala/com/twitter/util/Future.scala) will have their return values wrapped in a [`c.t.util.ConstFuture`](https://twitter.github.io/util/docs/index.html#com.twitter.util.ConstFuture).
 If your non-future result calls a blocking method, you must [avoid blocking the Finagle request](https://twitter.github.io/scala_school/finagle.html#DontBlock) by wrapping your blocking operation in a FuturePool e.g.

 ```scala
 import com.twitter.finatra.utils.FuturePools